14 Best Instagram Growth Tools That Actually Work (Updated May 2026)

 PostEverywhere AI

 This is particularly useful for Instagram carousels, where you need multiple slides of well-designed content.
 Instead of spending an hour in a design tool, you describe what you want and get a starting point in seconds.
+The AI agents tie this together — set a goal, get a content plan, approve, schedule.

 Canva

 Canva is the default content creation tool for most Instagram creators, and for good reason.
-Thousands of templates sized for feed posts, Stories, Reels covers, and carousels.
+Millions of templates sized for feed posts, Stories, Reels covers, and carousels.
 Drag-and-drop editing.
 Brand kits for consistent colors and fonts.

 The downside: Canva does not schedule posts for you.
 You still need a separate tool to publish — which is why pairing it with a scheduler like PostEverywhere makes sense.